Piper Cooks

 The ingredients are mostly simple, basic pantry items like all purpose flour, eggs, sugar, oil, and baking powder.
 There's no butter and no frosting.

-This is a simple dessert cake which I've also been having for coffee breaks and even for breakfast, guys.
+This is a simple dessert cake that is great for coffee breaks and even for breakfast.
 So go ahead and have cake for breakfast, I won't tell anyone!
 I like this cake with a simple dusting of powdered sugar.
-It's just good, I can't help it!
+It's just that good!

 You could make a cream cheese frosting for this cake if you like.
 If you do make a cream cheese frosting, try adding some lemon zest into it.
 I always add lemon to my cream cheese icing to brighten it up a bit and round out the flavors.
 It helps offset the sweetness nicely and I think it would be great on this cake.